mysociety/fixmystreet/running/admin_manual.md

       developer to submit) the request as an issue in the public FixMyStreet
       <a href="http://github.com/mysociety/fixmystreet/issues">github
       repository</a>.
-Always search the issues first to check that this one hasn’t already been raised.
+Always search the issues first to check that this one hasn't already been raised.
 If it has, you can add a comment noting that it's been requested again by another user.
     </p>
     <p>